quelchx/swapmeets.xyz/readme.md

-# Dev Meets
+# Swap Meets

 **Application is currently undergoing construction.**

-This is a project web application intended for other developers like myself to plan meetups.
+This application is a meetup planning website for car enthusiast to plan car meets, swap meets and more.

 Project is currently undergoing development and testing.